0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 ### C. Alter the maximum storage for distributed tables

- The following example sets the distributed table storage limit to 1000 GB (one terabyte) for the database `CustomerSales`.
+ The following example sets the distributed table storage limit to 1,000 GB (1 terabyte) for the database `CustomerSales`.
 This is the combined storage limit across the appliance for all of the Compute nodes, not the storage limit per Compute node.

 ```sql
 ALTER DATABASE CustomerSales